 TeachOne of our four Earth Day lesson plans and follow your teaching with a simple and powerful service project for Earth Day!

-Click the lesson title for the full lesson plan or simply download the 2-page lesson PDF and supporting PowerPoint presentation.
+Click the lesson title below for the full lesson plan or simply download the 2-page lesson PDF and supporting PowerPoint presentation.
 Each PowerPoint is equipped with links to videos, images, and content to support your teaching.

 Lesson: Students explore bees as pollinators and learn about reasons their population numbers have been declining in recent years.
 Written by Ms. Wagner, 8th grade science teacher